-[email protected]'s LGBTQ Representation on TV Panel: Submit Your Questions!
+[email protected]'s LGBTQ Characters on TV Panel: Submit Your Questions!

 Cosima Niehaus.
 Magnus Bane.
 Paul Stamets and Hugh Culber.
 Paul Strickland.
 Nomi Marks.
 Mulan.
 Oliver Post.